By Abbey Roy

 NOTE: Please check directly with places before your visit to stay up to date on all safety precautions and learn more about the guidelines surrounding COVID-19.
 Face coverings are required throughout the Ohio History Connection's historic site and museum system across Ohio.

 The Serpent Mound Historical Site, located in Peebles, is the world’s largest effigy mound – a mound constructed in the shape of an animal.
 At this site, visitors can stroll past the delicate curvature of these ancient mounds and climb an observation tower for an aerial view.
 The on-site museum contains an array of displays with information about Ohio’s ancient earthworks.

-Nearby in Glenford, the Flint Ridge Ancient Quarries and Nature Preserve offer a scenic and informative way to experience our state’s heritage.
-After you stop into the museum (open May through October) for hands-on exhibits and historical information, take a stroll along the flint-laden path through the adjacent forest and marvel about how ancient cultures used this stone in their everyday life.
-Twice a year, Flint Ridge also hosts “knap-ins,” where visitors can watch artisans craft arrowheads and other items from flint–an art form known as “knapping.”
+Nearby in Glenford, the Flint Ridge Ancient Quarries and Nature Preserve offer a scenic and informative way to experience the state's heritage.
+Take a stroll along the flint-laden path through the adjacent forest and marvel about how ancient cultures used this stone in their everyday life.

 With so many sites and historical spots throughout all of Ohio, what are some of your favorites places to explore and learn?